Muhdd-Iqbal/Automation-Scheduling-Optimization/README.md

 # Optimization-Based-Automation-Scheduling-via-Mathematical-Modeling
 --------------------------

-### Notes: The following cases were developed from assumed scenarios and serve as dummy cases for demonstration purposes.
+### Note: The following cases were developed from assumed scenarios and serve as dummy cases for demonstration purposes.

 ---
 Problem Statement: